antirez/linenoise/README.markdown

 # Linenoise

-A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, and Android.
+A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, Android and many other projects.

 * Single and multi line editing mode with the usual key bindings implemented.
 * History handling.
 * Completion.
 * Hints (suggestions at the right of the prompt as you type).
+* Multiplexing mode, with prompt hiding/restoring for asynchronous output.
-* About 1,100 lines of BSD license source code.
+* About ~850 lines (comments and spaces excluded) of BSD license source code.
 * Only uses a subset of VT100 escapes (ANSI.SYS compatible).

 ## Can a line editing library be 20k lines of code?